cszach/three.js-skeleton/README.md

 #### Additional files

 These files appear in the template, but that's about it.
+You may or may not need these files depending on your needs.
 Configuration files like these must be placed at the root of the project directory.

+- `.gitignore`: Git ignore file
 - `.eslintrc.js`: ESLint configuration file
-- `.gitignore`: Git ignore file
+- `.editorconfig`: EditorConfig file

 ### Entry HTML file